wangyuanhao/TEMI/README.md

 |		|-- sampleID_x_y.png
 ```

 The non-informative regions are filtered by the Otsu’s method and stored in the `filter` directory.
-The location of a patch in a slide is indicated by the suffix of its filename (x, y), and slides can be reconstructed from patches using `reconstructWSI.m`.
+The location of a patch in a slide is indicated by the suffix of its filename (x, y), and slides can be reconstructed from patches using the `reconstructWSI.m`.